jpconstantineau/ErgoTravel/BuildInstructions.md

 ![diodes](/images/diodes.png)

-Bands must match the bands on the silkscreen.
+Bands must match the bands on the silkscreen and the square pads.

 Take care that the diodes stay outside the switch footprints.
 This should be easy since there is lots of room in between switches.